ZHI-XU/Sentiment-Analysis/README.md

   python Agglomerative.py
   ```

-  You can use down-sampling by modifying the method name in line 347, 362, 390, 406 to "under_sampling"
+  You can use down-sampling by modifying the method name in line 347, 362, 390, 406 to '*under_sampling*'

 #### Code for RQ3